CFL: 9th season

-Marc Mueller is in his sixth season with the Stampeders and his fifth as running backs coach.
+Mueller is in his ninth season with the Stampeders and his third as quarterbacks coach.

-In 2018, first-year Stamps running back Don Jackson finished fourth in the CFL with 924 rushing yards despite missing five games due to injury.
-Jackson had three 100-yard games and was second among the league’s feature backs with an average of 5.8 yards per carry.
-When Jackson was sidelined by injury, Romar Morris stepped in and delivered a four-touchdown game in the Labour Day rematch against Edmonton and 114 yards from scrimmage in a win over Hamilton.
-In addition, the blocking provided by the Calgary tailbacks and fullbacks helped the Stamps allow a league-low 27 sacks.
+The previous season, first-year Stamps running back Don Jackson had three 100-yard games and was second among the league’s feature backs with an average of 5.8 yards per carry.
+When Jackson was sidelined by injury, Romar Morris stepped in and delivered a four-touchdown game in the Labour Day rematch against Edmonton.

 In 2015, Mueller’s first year as running backs coach, three different players — Jon Cornish, Matt Walter and Messam — recorded 100-yard games and the Stamps ranked second in the CFL with 14 rushing touchdowns.

-In 2013, Mueller served as quarterbacks coach for the University of Regina Rams, his alma mater.
+Mueller began his coaching career in 2013 when he served as quarterbacks coach for the University of Regina Rams, his alma mater.
 Under Mueller’s guidance, the Rams led Canada West in passing offence with 359.4 yards per game.

 He left Regina with several school records including career pass-completion percentage (62.1), single-season records in pass attempts (310 in 2009), pass completions (182 in 2010) and pass-completion percentage (67.8 in 2012) and single-game records in most attempted passes (55 in 2012 against Manitoba) and pass-completion percentage (78.4 in 2012 at Saskatchewan).

-Mueller was invited to the 2011 CFL Combine and attended training camp with the Edmonton Eskimos that June, seeing playing time at quarterback in one pre-season game.
+Mueller was invited to the 2011 CFL Combine and attended training camp with Edmonton that June, seeing playing time at quarterback in one pre-season game.

 The business administration major quarterbacked the Sheldon-Williams Spartans to the 2006 Saskatchewan 4A high school championship.
 Marc is the grandson of CFL Hall of Fame quarterback Ron Lancaster and he, wife Jenaya and daughter Sawyer call Calgary home year-round.